 He was interrupted by Commissioner Reesman.

-speaking of the assessors," von Nieda continued, "we
+"In speaking of the assessors," von Nieda continued, "we should have

-know I won't stand for that," answered Bennett.
-"The
+"You know I won't stand for that," answered

-be glad to hear from you but I firmly believe that real state must be
+work we will be glad to hear from you but I firmly believe that real

 "As far as the city commissioners are concerned, we are studying it from day to day, in efforts to get out of the wilderness.

-speaking of the purchasing department," von Nieda continued, "we
+"In speaking of the purchasing department," von Nieda

-know what happened there last year.
-You fired your purchasing agent, and
+continued, "we know what happened there last year.
+You fired your

-Dilmore) at half his salary.
-We have got rid of as many people in
+at half his salary.
+We have got rid of as many people in these

 "In .one of my departments where there were three girls I had, to make a $900 cut by leaving one girl out. called the three girls into my office and told them that one had to go and asked them what their home responsibilities were.
 One had to take care of her family, including a 77-year-old aunt; another a family with a 66-year-old aunt, and the third was supporting three or four brothers with the help of another brother, who is a barber working for practically what tips he could get.